José Enrique de la Peña: Life

 After Santa Anna was captured at the Battle of San Jacinto, de la Peña retreated with the rest of the Mexican army back to Mexico, arriving in Matamoros on June 6, 1836.

 The Zapadores Battalion had an unfilled slot for a captain, and de la Peña was soon promoted to take that position.
 For the next few months de la Peña requested letters of combat commendations from other officers for his heroic actions during the Texas campaigns, receiving ones from Lieutenant Colonel Ampudia, Duque, Lieutenant Colonel Amat, and even from General Jose de Urrea, who had not been part of the battle of the Alamo.
 And all of them testified to his brave actions in the Alamo death fight, hence they all agreed to write recommendation affidavits testifying to De la Pena's brave conduct in the Alamo battle.
 In December 1836 de la Peña was in Mexico City, where he testified in the inquiry into the actions of General Vicente Filisola during the army's retreat from Texas.
-Filisola was accused of being a coward for ordering the Mexican army to Matamoros when there was no reason to do so.
+Filisola was accused of cowardice for ordering the Mexican army to Matamoros when there was no reason to do so.
 He claimed to have done this on orders from Santa Anna, who was a prisoner of the Texans.
 This action from both these men is surely unnatural; a general(Filisola) in the battlefield, obeying orders from his superior, who was a prisoner of the enemy.
 During this time, de la Peña wrote a newspaper articles criticizing Filisola, which he signed "An Admirer of Texas".
 Filisola knew that de la Peña had authored the article and the following week published a counterattack, referring to de la Peña as "Peñita".
 De la Peña then published a very long article defending himself and further criticizing Filisola.
 His letters of commendation were published in conjunction with the article.
 The articles also mentioned that de la Peña had kept a diary during his time in Texas.